Andrew commenced in the role of National Wind Farm Commissioner in November 2015.

 The Commissioner will lead efforts to promote best practices, information availability, and provide a central, trusted source for dissemination of information.

-The Commissioner, supported by the Australian Government Department of the Environment and Energy will report to the Minister for Energy and provide an Annual Report to the Australian Parliament on delivering against these Terms of Reference.
+The Commissioner, supported by the Australian Government Department of Industry, Science, Energy and Resources will report to the Minister for Energy and Emissions Reduction and provide an Annual Report to the Australian Parliament on delivering against these Terms of Reference.

 The Commissioner’s role will not duplicate or override the important statutory responsibilities of other jurisdictions, such as those relating to the planning and approval of wind farms, large scale solar farms and storage facilities.